-- (a) The Degree of Doctor of Laws shall be given for an original contribution or contributions of special excellence to the history, philosophy, exposition or criticism of Law. - i.
-A candidate shall either: - a. hold the Degree of Master of Laws of a university in New Zealand; or - hold the Degree of Doctor of Philosophy in the Faculty of Law of a university in New Zealand: or - have been admitted ad eundem statum to the status of Master of Laws in the University of Canterbury. - ii.
-No candidate shall be examined for the De- - gree of Doctor of Laws until five years have elapsed from having been admitted to the qualifying degree.
-Except in special circumstances approved by the Academic Board no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Laws until he or she has served a period of five years on the permanent full-time staff of the university. - (b) The Degree shall be awarded on the basis of published work of the candidate or, in special circumstances approved by the Academic Board and subject to the provisions of Regulation 5(3) hereof, an unpublished work.
+- 1. The entry fee of \$2,000 shall be submitted with the application. - See Regulation L12 of the General Course and Examination Regulations for the resolution of disagreements between examiners.

+the status of Master of Laws in the University of Canterbury.

+(b) No candidate shall be examined for the Degree of Doctor of Laws until five years have elapsed from having been admitted to the qualifying degree.
+Except in special circumstances approved by the Academic Board no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Laws until he or she has served a period of five years on the permanent full-time staff of the university.

-- (c) A candidate must apply in writing for the Degree and with the application must forward: - Three copies of the work referred to in Regulation 3 upon which the application is based (hereinafter referred to as 'the principal work'); - ii.
-Any additional work, published or unpublished, including conjoint papers, which he or she may wish to submit in support of the application; - iii.
-A certificate signed by the candidate stating: - a. the sources from which the information is derived and the extent to which the candidate has availed himself or herself of the work of others; - b. to what extent the candidate claims the work submitted to be his or her own; - if the principal work has previously been submitted for a degree or diploma of any university and the circumstances of that submission: - iv.
-A statement in writing setting forth the subject or subjects within the purview of the Faculty of Law upon a knowledge of which the candidate rests his or her qualification for the doctorate and how far and in what respect the contributions appear to the candidate to advance the study of his or her subject.
+- The Degree shall be awarded on the basis of published work of the candidate or, in special circumstances approved by the Academic Board and subject to the provisions of Regulation 5(3) hereof, an unpublished work. - A candidate must apply in writing for the Degree and with the application must forward: - (a) Three copies of the work referred to in Regulation 2 upon which the application is based (hereinafter referred to as 'the principal work'); - (b) Any additional work, published or unpublished, including conjoint papers, which he or she may wish to submit in support of the application; - (c) A certificate signed by the candidate stating: - the sources from which the information is derived and the extent to which the candidate has availed himself or herself of the work of others; - ii. to what extent the candidate claims the work submitted to be his or her own; - iii. if the principal work has previously been submitted for a degree or diploma of any university and the circumstances of that submission; - (d) A statement in writing setting forth the subject or subjects within the purview of the Faculty of Law upon a knowledge of which the candidate rests his or her qualification for the doctorate and how far and in what respect the contributions appear to the candidate to advance the study of his or her subject.